Rooted in Facts: COVID-19 Vaccines (August 25, 2021)Contains 4 Component(s), Includes Credits

-Using Naloxone to Reverse Opioid Overdose in the Agricultural Workplace: Information for Employers and Workers (Continuing Education: Multiple Disciplines)Contains 6 Component(s)
+Using Naloxone to Reverse Opioid Overdose in the Agricultural Workplace: Information for Employers and Workers (Continuing Education: Multiple Disciplines)Contains 5 Component(s), Includes Credits

 In 2018, the U.S. Surgeon General called for increased awareness and availability of naloxone, the opioid antagonist, to reverse the effects of opioid overdose.
 Despite the rise in the dispensing of naloxone, there is a significant gap in our response across all sectors of society.
 In the rural parts of our country, where emergency response times can be dangerously long, developing a workplace naloxone availability and use program could ultimately save lives.
 This webinar will share information from the National Institute for Occupational Safety and Health (NIOSH) to help employers and workers understand the risk of opioid overdose and the role of naloxone.